-Presort is the process by which a mailer prepares mail so that it is sorted to at least the finest extent required by the standards for the price claimed.
-Generally, presort is performed sequentially, from the lowest (finest) level to the highest level, to those destinations specified by standard and is completed at each level before the next level is prepared.
+Presort is the process by which a mailer prepares mail so that it is sorted to the finest extent required by the standards for the price claimed.
 Not all presort levels are applicable in all situations.

 1.2 Definition of Mailings